 Gluten Free Breakfast Cereal

 Bottom line, there are only two to choose from and one isn’t available in most stores and needs to be ordered online.
-With that in mind, our winner for this category is Pocono Cream of Buckwheat (buckwheat is not wheat and is gluten free).
+With that in mind, I want to encourage you to check out the items available from Nature’s Path and Lovebird Foods.

 Gluten Free Licorice

-Unfortunately, there is no perfect swap for this category.
+Unfortunately, at the time of publishing, there is no perfect swap for this category.
 Both Candy Tree Gluten Free Licorice and Yum Earth Licorice are made on shared equipment with wheat.
-We are more comfortable with the process used by Candy Tree, but neither company/product made it into the guide.
-Based on your level of sensitivity, you may be able to enjoy one of these treats.
+I am more comfortable with the process used by Candy Tree.
+Based on your level of sensitivity, you may be able to enjoy one of these brands.

-There are black licorice options out there, but they’re unsweetened and rather unpleasant, so we haven’t included them.
+There are black licorice options out there, but they’re unsweetened and rather unpleasant, so I won’t be talking about them.

 2021 Update: Smart Sweets has released a new red twist product and you can watch our review here.
 The product does contain corn, and we’re not 100% sure of the equipment status yet as they’ve changed their labeling.

-The nice thing about the Gluten Free Guide is that we’ve made over 400 calls for you and eliminated anything made on shared equipment with wheat for the upmost safety.
+The nice thing about the Gluten Free Guide is that I’ve made over 400 calls for you and eliminated anything made on shared equipment with wheat for the upmost safety.

 Also, don’t neglect your gut health.
-We did an Expert Interview with Dr. Vivian Chen a while back and we talk with her about the importance of healing the gut.
+I did an Expert Interview with Dr. Vivian Chen a while back and talked with her about the importance of healing the gut.
 It will be a long journey, but with baby steps and perseverance, you’ll get there.